VerdictAI

 Frequently asked

-Are stoneware dinnerware sets microwave and dishwasher safe?
+Are reactive-glaze stoneware sets dishwasher and microwave safe?